 I visited my brothers at our family farm near Strawberry Point, Iowa on October 16, 2016.
-This photo shows the full moon rising behind the barn that my grandfather built.
+This photo shows the full moon rising behind the barn.

 On November 15, 2016, we had a beautiful view of the moon rising behind the houses across the street from our house.
 I grabbed my cell phone and sneaked onto the lawn of our neighbor across the street so I could take this photo.
 Fortunately, that neighbor is a close friend, and I knew she wouldn’t object to my trespassing!